The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

 Noise Reduction

 An airtight envelope is also a sound barrier.
-Homes at 1.0 ACH report 15–20 dB reductions in exterior noise transmission compared to code-minimum construction — transformative for homes near roads or urban environments.
+Homes tested below 1.5 ACH50 report 15–20 dB reductions in exterior noise transmission compared to code-minimum construction — transformative for homes near roads or urban environments.

 Indoor Air Quality